ATP5F1 Polyclonal Antibody

 Condition: Liquid in PBS containing 50% glycerol, 0.5% BSA and 0.02% sodium azide.

-Store at: -20°C/1 year
+Storage Instructions: -20°C/1 year

-Recommended Dilutions: Western Blot: 1/500 - 1/2000.
+Recommended dilutions: Western Blot: 1/500 - 1/2000.
 ELISA: 1/10000.
 Not yet tested in other applications.

 Alternative Names: ATP5F1; ATP synthase subunit b; mitochondrial; ATPase subunit b

-Applications: WB, ELISA
+Applications: WB; ELISA

-Species Cross-Reactivity: Human, Mouse, Rat
+Species Cross-Reactivity: Human; Mouse; Rat

 GeneID (Human): 515